 King, Martin Luther, Jr.

 King, one of many Civil Rights leaders in the United States, rose to prominence due to his exceptional leadership and oratory skills.
 It is true that the Civil Rights Movement would have occurred with or without Martin Luther King, Jr., but it is also true that without King, the Civil Rights Movement would not have had the same impact on society.
 It has been said that Martin Luther King, Jr. did not make the Civil Rights Movement, but the Civil Rights Movement made Martin Luther King, Jr. (Dyson 2000).
-The events that occurred during the 50’s and 60’s gave King the arena in which to shine.
 Author Michael Eric Dyson said, “Martin Luther King, Jr., is the greatest American in our history because in his life the contradictory meanings of American democracy found a perfect and healing embodiment.
 King is the great thesaurus of American identity…King’s genius was the willingness to risk everything he was – a preacher, a leader, a husband, a father, a son, a brother, a black man – to make America all that it could become...He freed the American soul to love its black self and, hence, to love itself wholly and universally.
 He embraced the best of America and made it better.”
 (Dyson 2000, 306).

 Dr. King’s inspirational career was cut short on April 3, 1968 when he was assassinated on the balcony walkway of the Lorraine Motel in Memphis Tennessee.
 The previous day King spoke to protesters in support of local sanitation workers’ demands for higher pay and union recognition.
-King reportedly said in the speech, “Like anybody, I’d like to live a long life, but long-ge-ve-ty has its place.
+King said in the speech, “Like anybody, I’d like to live a long life.
+Longevity has its place.
 But I’m not concerned about that now.
 I just want to do God’s will.
 And He’s allowed me to go up to the mountain.
-And I’ve looked over and I’ve s-e-e-e-e-n the Promised Land.
+And I’ve looked over and I’ve seen the Promised Land.
 I may not get there with you.
-But I want you to know tonight, that we as a people, will get to the Promised Land.”
+But I want you to know, tonight, that we, as a people, will get to the Promised Land.”
 (Dyson 2000, 2).

 On January 15, 1929, Michael L. King Jr. was born to Alberta and Michael L. King Sr., a Southern Baptist minister.
 King grew up in the Southern Baptist Church singing hymns and reciting Biblical passages.
 Both King’s father and maternal grandfather were very involved in the pre-civil rights movement as members of the National Association for the Advancement of Colored People (NAACP).
 Michael King Sr., serving as president of the Atlanta chapter of the NAACP and the Atlanta Civic and Political League, taught his children to be proud of their race and to boycott segregated businesses.
 In 1934 King’s father took a trip to Europe and spent time at the World Conference of Baptist Ministers in Berlin Germany.
 This visit had such a remarkable effect on King’s father that he returned home and changed his and his eldest son’s name to Martin Luther King (Ling 2002).